RBAC Security With the CLI

 In fact, our developer

-role has no access to any cabinets inside that environment...
-We specifically gave privileges only to modify the environment entity itself, meaning the developer cannot actually delete the environment, but these permissions do not cascade down to the cabinet.
+role has no access to any cabinets inside that environment.
+We specifically gave privileges only to modify the environment entity itself.
+This means the developer cannot delete the environment, but these permissions do not cascade down to the cabinet.

 Give the developer the ability to modify an existing cabinet named spike